 Check tire pressure from a position facing the tread of the tire, not from the side.
 Use a long-handled gauge to keep your body away from the side.
 If tires are low, do not operate and do not add air.
 Check with a mechanic.
 The tire may require removal and repair.
 Incorrect (low) tire pressure can reduce the stability of your lift truck.
 Do not operate truck with low tire pressure.
-Proper cold inflation is 100 psi.
+For proper cold inflation pressure, check the CLARK specifications.